-- The whole family should be treated at the same time even if only one person has obvious scabies. - If more than one child in a class has scabies and it appears that transmission may be taking place at school, then it is important to treat the class
+The whole family should be treated at the same time even if only one person has obvious scabies.

+• If more than one child in a class has scabies and it appears that transmission may be taking place at school, then it is important to treat the class

-Advice can be sought from:
+Advice should be sought from:

-- The school nurse or health visitor - Public Health England
+- The school nurse or health visitor

+- Public Health England should be informed.

-• Children can return to school on the day after they have been treated.
+- Children can return to school on the day after they have been treated.